 While our children may not always understand the nuances and meanings of complex and disturbing topics that may appear on the news, it does affect them.
 Here are the steps you can take to have a great dialogue about things you hoped you’d to never have to discuss:

-After providing a simple description, I usually pause to see if the child wants to say something.
+Let children respond.
+After providing a simple description of what was reported in the news, I usually pause to see if the child wants to say something.
 “That’s bad, mommy/daddy.”
 “I don’t like that.”
 “I don’t want to know that person.”
 You can support children in their observations in neutral ways without joining them in biases, by saying, “I understand.
 It’s hard to know why things like this happen, but I’m so glad you came to talk to me.”

 - Call and leave a message.